hyagli/cdc-python-netcore/README.md

         return searchResponse.Documents;
     }

 Then I modified the FetchData.js file to fetch from this Controller.
 The gotcha here was that the fields names in the received data in javascript side weren't matching those in the C# model.
-The default serializer in .NET convert to PascalCase fields to camelCase.
+The default serializer in .NET converts to PascalCase fields to camelCase.

     {questions.map(question =>
         <tr key={question.id}>